QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   .PRINT
   1

 The ``.PRIVEC`` specifies that we want to print the obtained spinors. **THIS IS REQUIRED FOR CONVERSION TO QMCPACK**, otherwise we cannot read the spinor coefficients.
 In the ``*PRIVEC``, we indiccate that we want to print the spinors (eigenvectors) in the atomic orbital basis (hence, the ``.AOLAB``).
 The ``.VECPRI`` tells us to print to the output file all of the spinors for each symmetry (gerade, then ungerade).
 The ``1..oo`` prints all the spinors in that symmetry channel.
 If we only want to print the first 10 for example, we could just write ``1..10``.
-The ``.MULPOP`` command is not required, but it is useful to see the mulliken population analysis of the spinors.
+The ``.MULPOP`` command is not required, but it is useful to see the Mulliken population analysis of the spinors.

 Running DIRAC and understanding the output
 ------------------------------------------